protecode-sc/helm-chart/README.md

 The difference with this file to `protecode-sc-bootstrap`-file is that it contains only delta of seven days and it is faster to apply.

+### Upscaling

+As BDBA has varied workloads by nature, there can be no absolute guidance for configuration for example for X scans / day and how machines should be provisioned.

+BDBA inherintly is an application that processes workloads using queues, stores data in PostgreSQL and provides a web interface.
+In practice this means that all the components except PostgreSQL can be horizontally scaled and distributed among many hardware instances.
+PostgreSQL is the only thing that scales only vertically.

+Therefore, primary focus on scaling should be placed on PostgreSQL performance.
+Running PostgreSQL with enough memory and fast disks is advisable.
+In larger deployments external PostgreSQL should be used.

+In case of BDBA workloads getting stuck, increasing replicas help.
+Different symptons on slowness can be for example

+* Web application is slow -> increase web application replicas with `frontend.web.replicas` parameter.
+* Scan jobs stay in the queue for long time -> increase number of workers, either enabling keda or with `worker.replicas` parameter.
+* Post processing jobs stay in the queue for long time -> increase post processing replicas with `tasks.replicas` parameter.